PrincetonUniversity/advanced-command-line/06_sed/README.md

 ```

 As you can see, `N` can be helpful with multiline substitutions and can perform
 matches across lines.
-Generally, perl-style regexes are more useful for
+Generally, perl-style regexes or the `-m` option are
-multiline regex operations.
+more useful for multiline regex operations.

 ### Delete
 The delete command clears the line buffer.
 Any commands after delete are not